 13.1 General

+In the present subclause, the term "participating MCPTT function" is understood to apply also to the IWF performing the participating role.

+In the present subclause, the term "controlling MCPTT function" is understood to apply also to the IWF performing the controlling role.

+In the present subclause, the term "non-controlling MCPTT function" is understood to apply also to the IWF performing the non-controlling role.

 Media plane security provides integrity and confidentiality protection of individual media streams and media plane control messages in MCPTT sessions.

-The media plane security is based on 3GPP MCPTT security solution including key management and end-to-end media and floor control messages protection as defined in 3GPP TS 33.180 [18].
+The media plane security is based on the 3GPP MCPTT security solution including key management and end-to-end media and floor control messages protection as defined in 3GPP TS 33.180 [18].

 Various keys and associated key identifiers protect: